TritonDataCenter/rfd/rfd/0086/multiprocess.md

 Some example `start` configurations:

-- `when: "startup"`: start immediately (this is the default behavior if unspecified).
+- `when: {event: "startup"}`: start immediately (this is the default behavior if unspecified).
-- `when: "myPreStart exitSuccess timeout 60s"`: wait up to 60 seconds for the service in the same container named `myPreStart` to exit successfully.
+- `when: {source: "myPreStart", event: "exitSuccess", timeout: "60s"}`: wait up to 60 seconds for the service in the same container named `myPreStart` to exit successfully.
-- `when: "myDb healthy"`: wait forever, until the service `myDb` has a healthy instance.
+- `when: {source: "myDb", event: "healthy"}`: wait forever, until the service `myDb` has a healthy instance.
 This service could be in the same container or external.
-- `when: "myDb stopped"`: start after the service in this container named `myDb` stops.
+- `when: {source: "myDb", event: "stopped"}`: start after the service in this container named `myDb` stops.
 This could be useful for copying a backup of the data off the instance.

 Each job, health check, or watch handler runs independently (in its own goroutine) and publishes its own events.
 Events are broadcast to all handlers and a handler will handle events in the order they are received (buffering events as necessary).
 This means events from multiple publishers can be interleaved, but events for a single publisher will arrive in the order they were sent; e.g. a handler won't receive a `stopped` before a `stopping`.
 (In practice, handlers will receive messages in the same order as all other handlers but this isn't going to be an invariant of the system in case we need to change the internals later.)